School of hard-knocks: A Q&A with Manjit Minhas

 “I feel because of that experience I became really frugal,” she said during a recent phone interview from Calgary, Alberta where she was born and raised, and currently resides with her husband and two young daughters.

-The 5th annual Countdown to Success at UTM on Nov 24, 2016 (register here) will feature Manjit Minhas of CBC’s Dragons’ Den and co-founder and co-owner of Minhas Breweries & Distillery.
-To learn how Minhas used her financial skills and business acumen to create and grow a successful startup and thrive as an entrepreneur, join us at Countdown to Success.
+To learn how Manjit used her financial skills and business acumen to create and grow a successful startup and thrive as an entrepreneur, join us at Countdown to Success on Thursday, November 24.